sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 private static final String SQL_DELETE_ALL = "DELETE FROM `todo`";
 ```

-Now that all are prepared ok, let's implement our JDBC todo service~
+Now that all SQLs are prepared ok, let's implement our JDBC todo service~

 #### Implement JDBC service